shravanveracode/verademo/readme.md

 Open `/reset` in your browser and follow the instructions to prep the database

+## Warning

+Do not taunt Happy Fun Ball.

 Login with a username/password as defined in `Utils.java`

 ## AWS Deployment